igorski/MWEngine/README.md

 Bug reports, feature requests, questions and discussions are welcome on the GitHub Issue Tracker, please do not send e-mails through the development website.
 However, please search before posting to avoid duplicates, and limit to one issue per post.

+When reporting a bug, please describe the expected behaviour and the actual result.
+When possible, for crashes attach stack traces and recordings for audio related glitches.

 Vote on existing feature requests by using the Thumbs Up/Down reaction on the first post.

 ### Development setup